Our vision for Nottinghamshire is a healthy, prosperous and greener future for everyone. To achieve that we’ll focus on:

 - Collaborate – engage with communities, partners

-But there is loads to be done, and this is not a place for someone to come and put their feet up.
+But there is plenty to be done, and this is not a place for someone to come and put their feet up.
 The Council is set on narrowing the gap between those who experience the best of what the county offers and those who haven’t benefitted from an uplift in the local and regional economy.

 In addition to all of the brilliant programmes and opportunities, the team you will work with should not be underestimated.
 The team culture is collaborative, ambitious, engaging, good humoured, and people get on.
 People work with each other and for each other.